Premier League Betting: An Introduction

 Every bookmaker offers odds for each Premier League club to win the Premier League title.
 Commonly referred to as Premier League title odds, this market is available before and throughout the season.
 Most famously, Leicester City were 5001.00 to win the Premier League title before the 2015/2016 season began and indeed went on to become Premier League champions in one of the biggest Premier League shocks of all time.
 Reports suggest it cost British bookmakers £25 million, the biggest loss for bookies in British history on a single sports market.

 Odds to win the Premier League vary with different bookmakers.
-To enhance your chances of making money betting on the Premier League, it's important to shop around for the best odds available on a given betting market.
+To enhance your chances betting on the Premier League, it's important to shop around for the best odds available on a given betting market.
 And Premier League outright winner betting is no different.
 To ensure you are getting the best odds on your selection, use an odds comparison site such as Smartbets.

 Odds on a particular team winning the Premier League title fluctuate over the course of a season, depending on a team's performance and standing in the league table as the season progresses.
 Premier League winner odds also depend on change of manager, injuries to key players, new signings and so on.
 Anything that dictates how a team performs also dictates the odds that bookmakers will offer.